edsu/diary/README.md

 ---

+## 2/14/2023

+Today was yet another stressful one, but I found solace in the kindness of my friend *michel*, who was visiting from *stratford*.
+He always manages to sympathize with my busy, hectic life and offer sound advice on how to cope and make things at least a bit more bearable.
+His *benevolence* and *honneur* is something that I admire and need in my life.
+We talked about how Rabbit and *plympton* had decentred the structure of our town, and how it had so drastically hardened and evaporated people's sense of life.
+We jested *mischievously* about how *köthen*'s efforts to exhume a sense of community and justice had been so futile, and that life just seemed to *tempteth* away any good luck and fortune that may may come our way.
+I am so grateful to have such a good friend like *michel*.

 ## 2/13/2023

 Today marks a sadness for me.
 The *forefront* city of *miletus* has been overcome, the *dignitaries* have been *unseated*, and renowned *alemeth* has been reduced to ashes.
 A lifetimes worth of *unbroken* wisdom has been wiped away with the *carbolic* wind. *bele* *diploma*'s that once dictated the way of life here have been torn up, and all I can do is *exclaim* in shock.
 The *drosky* round the center of the city is a *deadlock*, with *taxidermy* lining the walls, ominously *sententiously* premeditating *disaster*.